Akai Kutsu: Arguments against the established theory

 Ai argues that Kikuchi supplemented gaps in his research with imaginative details, while Kikuchi maintains that there are no errors in the foundation of his theory.

-Ai insists, based on Noguchi Nobuya's (Ujō's son) research, that "Ujō's nursery rhymes, of which "Akai Kutsu" is included, are not about any particular person."
+Ai insists, based on the research of Ujō's son Noguchi Nobuya, that "Ujō's nursery rhymes, of which "Akai Kutsu" is included, are not about any particular person."
 Conversely, Kukichi argues that Akai Kutsu and some of Ujō's other works do refer to particular individuals.
 The two also differ in their interpretation of Shabondama, where the line "So soon after it was born, it broke and was no more" may express Ujō's grief over the premature death of his eldest daughter.